Prince Rogers Nelson (June 7, 1958 – April 21, 2016) was born in Minneapolis, Minnesota.

 His real name was Prince Rogers Nelson.
 When he was a child they called him Skipper.

-Standing at the height of 5’2, and weighing 112 pounds, Prince often wore heels to combat his small size.
+Standing at the height of 5’2″, or 157.5 cm and weighed 112 pounds, Prince often wore heels to combat his small size.

 His father, John Nelson, led his own band called The Prince Rogers Jazz Trio.